 Household percent equity (as measured by the Fed) collapsed when house prices fell sharply in 2007 and 2008.

-In Q1 2014, household percent equity (of household real estate) was at 53.6% - up from Q4, and the highest since Q1 2007.
-This was because of both an increase in house prices in Q1 (the Fed uses CoreLogic) and a reduction in mortgage debt.
+In Q1 2015, household percent equity (of household real estate) was at 55.6% - up from Q4, and the highest since Q4 2006.
+This was because of an increase in house prices in Q1 (the Fed uses CoreLogic).

 Note: about 30.3% of owner occupied households had no mortgage debt as of April 2010.
-So the approximately 50+ million households with mortgages have far less than 50.7% equity - and millions have negative equity.
+So the approximately 50+ million households with mortgages have far less than 55.6% equity - and millions still have negative equity.

 The third graph shows household real estate assets and mortgage debt as a percent of GDP.

-The value of real estate, as a percent of GDP, was up in Q1 (as house prices increased), and somewhat above the average of the last 30 years (excluding bubble).
-However household mortgage debt, as a percent of GDP, is still historically high, suggesting still a little more deleveraging ahead for certain households.
+The value of real estate, as a percent of GDP, was up in Q1, and somewhat above the average of the last 30 years (excluding bubble).